vespa-engine/documentation/en/mtls.md

 ---

 ## Introduction
-{% include note.html content="See accompanying [reference](reference/mtls.html) for details on for instance configuration syntax." %}
-{% include note.html content="This document is only relevant if you're **self-hosting Vespa**.
+*Note: This document is only relevant if you're **self-hosting Vespa**.
-If you're using Vespa Cloud all services are automatically set up securely by default with full mTLS, with all key/certificate management handled for you.
+If you're using Vespa Cloud all services are automatically set up securely by default with full mTLS, with all key/certificate management handled for you.*
-" %}
-{% include note.html content="Though the terms *TLS* and *mTLS* may be used interchangeably in this document, *TLS* implies *mTLS* for all cluster-internal traffic." %}

 [Transport Layer Security (TLS)](https://datatracker.ietf.org/doc/html/rfc5246) is a protocol that uses cryptography to enable secure, tamper-proof communication over the network.
 This document describes the TLS functionality in Vespa and how to configure it.
 When properly configured, TLS ensures only trusted Vespa services can talk to each other.
+See accompanying [reference](reference/mtls.html) for details on configuration syntax.

 By default, all communication between self-hosted Vespa nodes is *unauthenticated* and *unencrypted*.
 This means anyone with network access can read and write data and potentially execute commands on the system.